nachoaIvarez/flexbox-react/README.md

 </p>

 <p align="center"><big>
 Unopinionated, standard compilant flexbox components.
-You don&#39;t need to learn any propietary syntax.
+You don&#39;t need to learn any propietary syntax, classnames or API's.
 If you know how to use flexbox, you know how to use flexbox-react components.
 </big></p>
 <p align="center"><big>
 No hardcoded/unnecesary vendor prefixes, by autoprefixer.